Humanoid Teleoperated Robots in Healthcare

 What is the difference between autonomous and teleoperated robots?

 Teleoperated robots require continuous human control, whereas autonomous robots operate independently using AI and sensors.
-Teleoperated systems are currently preferred for complex medical tasks demanding human judgment.
+Teleoperated systems are currently explored for creating Datasets for complex medical tasks demanding human judgment.

 How soon will truly autonomous medical robots be widely adopted?